-You won't see thrips without a magnifying glass, but you will see the damage they cause your gardenia.
-Like the other main gardenia pests, 1/16th-inch-long thrips suck the sap, causing stunted buds and curled foliage.
+You won't see thrips without a magnifying glass, but you'll see the damage they cause your gardenia.
+Like the other major gardenia pests, 1/16-inch-long thrips suck the sap, causing stunted buds and curled foliage.
 Your best course of action is to encourage natural predator species to polish off your thrip population.
-Because insecticides kill off the predators, too, avoid them.
+Because insecticides kill off the predators too, avoid them.
 Also use good cultural practices, including mowing down all high weeds and grass near your gardenia plant.

 Managing Spider Mites

-Just like the spiders for which they are named, spider mites are not real insects; they have eight legs instead of six, and they are about 1/50 inch long.
-They, too, suck gardenia sap and can be repelled by the same means that repel aphids.
+Just like the spiders for which they are named, spider mites are not real insects.
+They have eight legs instead of six, and they're about 1/50 inch long.
+They suck gardenia sap and can be repelled by the same means that repel aphids.
 Insect predators generally keep a spider mite population in line, but you also can get rid of spider mites by spraying the gardenia foliage with water from a hose or by spraying horticultural oil on them.

 From Alaska to California, from France's Basque Country to Mexico's Pacific Coast, Teo Spengler has dug the soil, planted seeds and helped trees, flowers and veggies thrive.
 A professional writer and consummate gardener, Spengler has written about home and garden for Gardening Know How, San Francisco Chronicle, Gardening Guide and Go Banking Rates.
 She earned a BA from U.C.
 Santa Cruz, a law degree from U.C.
 Berkeley's Boalt Hall, and an MA and MFA from San Francisco State.
 She currently divides her life between San Francisco and southwestern France.